EnesOzturkkk/Ultrasonic-Radar-System-Real-time-Object-Tracking-/README.md

 💻 Software
 The project uses the standard Servo.h library.
 The logic is based on a non-blocking sweep algorithm that calculates distance while the servo is in motion.

-Installation
+🦾 Installation
 1-Clone this repository.
-2-Open SonarSystem.ino in the Arduino IDE.
+2-Open UltrasonicRadarSystem.ino in the Arduino IDE.
 3-Connect your Arduino Uno.
 4-Upload the code and open the Serial Monitor (Baud rate: 9600).

+🎥 Demonstration
-🎥 DemonstrationWatch the full project build and demo on my YouTube channel:[https://www.youtube.com/watch?v=Bq7ytcVUfIo&t=4s]
+Watch the full project build and demo on my YouTube channel:[https://www.youtube.com/watch?v=Bq7ytcVUfIo&t=4s]